schalkventer/telekinesis/README.md

-_This is still a work in progress, however I've added the initial API documentation_
+_This is still a work in progress, however I've added the initial API documentation.
+Will publish on NPM once ready._

 # 🧙‍♂️ Telekinesis